 Rewarded video: This ad format adds gamification to the experience of being exposed to an ad.
 Users are incentivized to watch in-app ads because they will receive a reward for their time.
 For example, a mobile game might reward users with coins or extra lives as a reward for watching a 30-second ad.

 An eMarketer report focused on in-game advertising shows that rewarded video advertising is the most prevalent format.
+Report Ocean found the global in-game advertising market was valued at approximately $5.29 billion in 2020 and will grow more than 19.5 % over the forecast period 2021-2027.
 Moreover, Unity Ads describes them as the “hottest revenue generator” in in-game advertising.